Barahoti: 1952

 In July 1952, the Indian Intelligence Bureau (IB) prepared a note titled "Border Disputes and Collection of Taxes by Tibetans in Garhwal District".
 It stated that there appeared to be a border dispute regarding the Barahoti plain.
 After recounting the history during the British Raj, it remarked that Tibetans appear to have reestablished a post at Barahoti in the recent years.
 It recounted an incident in 1951, when the Dzongpen of Daba took umbrage at Indian traders setting up trade at the Hoti plain and even served them notices.
 The IB went on to criticize the absence of Garhwal authorities in the region (Note: However, mountaineers Gurdial Singh and R. Greenwood noted that, in 1951, the Uttar Pradesh Provincial Armed Constabulary had set up a camp in Barahoti running between June and September.
 Two members of the P.A.C. even helped them to climb Pt.
 17,750.) and speculated that, if the Tibetans were allowed to continue their activity, they might eventually claim the territory.
 It supported the idea of the Deputy Commissioner visiting Barahoti annually with an armed escort and hoisting the Indian flag.

-The Ministry of External Affairs however believed that the Tibetan officials's actions were due to suffering loss of revenue as the Indian traders were not using the customary trading location at Nabra in Tibet.
+The Ministry of External Affairs, however, believed that the Tibetan officials' actions were due to suffering loss of revenue as the Indian traders were not using the customary trading location at Nabra in Tibet.
 The State Government (Note: The Barahoti region was part of the state of Uttar Pradesh in 1952; it became part of Uttarakhand when it was split off from Uttar Pradesh in 2000.) disagreed that any "encroachment" had taken place in any area barring the odd Tibetan tax-collectors, who nonetheless went back on persuasion.
 Highlighting the difficulty of arranging any meaningful defence at such remote high altitude locations, (Note: A couple of months earlier, The Ministry of Defence itself had noted of such difficulties in its comments on the situation in Nilang/Jadhang.
 It urged the MEA to claim only those disputed territories which could be "effectively protected or controlled".) it hoped for a quick diplomatic resolution to avoid such sporadic "embarrassment".